 But the fastest in pre-qualifying is Kimi Raikkonen, who will face the pole position lap last on Saturday.
 An advantage, in general, unless it starts to rain in the middle of the session (ask Cristiano Da Matta and Jacques Villeneuve, which got on track under a downpour and with dry tyres, because the race director had not yet authorized the use of rain tyres).
 Rubens Barrichello explains:

 The weather conditions are unknown in Germany and the forecast turns to bad weather.
-Meanwhile Kimi Raikkonen starts to score the territory: the Finn is in the land of the Schumachers to recover the three points that separate him from the World Champion, and return to the top of the standings.
+Meanwhile Kimi Raikkonen starts to mark the territory: the Finn is in the land of the Schumachers to recover the three points that separate him from the World Champion, and return to the top of the standings.

 "The important thing is not to pass over them, then they could also build them in concrete.
 Joking aside, the changes have made the layout of the Nurburgring more technical, even if no mechanical part is stressed more than the others".

-"Well done, you’ve earned it".
+"Well done, you deserved it".

 "Excellent result".

-A draft of a smile follows.
+A hint of a smile follows.
 It is the school of Mika Hakkinen, his compatriot, the last protagonist of a true dualism in Formula 1.
-Michael Schumacher and Mika Hakkinen have dueled for years, always and only on track to the sound of overtaking and disconnecting, without ever a word too much.
-There is also a story that repeats itself: Hakkinen took the first pole position of his career at the Nurburgring, in the Grand Prix that was then awarded to Luxembourg, on 27 September 1997.The next day, the Schumacher brothers played against Jacques Villeneuve, who would become the World Champion a month later.
-With time Hakkinen became more talkative and friendly, so hopefully Kimi Raikkonen can do as well.
+Michael Schumacher and Mika Hakkinen have dueled for years, always and only on track to the sound of overtaking and braking, without ever a word too much.
+There is also a story that repeats itself: Hakkinen took the first pole position of his career at the Nurburgring, in the Grand Prix that was then of Luxembourg, on September 27, 1997.
+The next day, the Schumacher brothers played bumper cars against and Jacques Villeneuve, who would become the World Champion a month later, won.
+With time Hakkinen became more talkative and friendly, so hopefully Kimi Raikkonen can do it as well.
 A World Championship with two protagonists improves the show.
-So much is cold Kimi Raikkonen, so much is blood Norbert Haug.
-As soon as the monitor with the official timekeeping signals the pole position of the Finn, the Teutonic in charge of Mercedes Motorsport shakes his fists for about ten seconds.
+As cold as Kimi Raikkonen is, as hot tempered is Norbert Haug.
+As soon as the monitor with the official timekeeping assigns the pole position of the Finn, the Teutonic in charge of Mercedes Motorsport shakes his fists for about ten seconds.
 For him the European Grand Prix has a particular value because it is held in Germany, the land of Mercedes and Bmw, engine suppliers to McLaren and Williams.
 A challenge in the challenge, which is renewed every day in the competition on series cars.

-"Great Kimi, a perfect ride".
+"Great Kimi, a perfect drive".

 "Having a competitive car and fighting for the World Championship allows us to carefully decide the date of the debut.
 The next tests will be decisive".